jennyknuth/dashboard/app/components/flow/flow-instructions.md

 ### Designer Instructions

 #### Stop Lab 3
 > Because the Blink1 LED can only receive signals from one service at a time, to run this lab, you need to stop `Lab3`.
-We won't reuse the `Lab3` service, but we will reuse the Blink1 block (see below).
+We won't reuse the `Lab3` service, but we will use the Blink1 block again (see below).

 1. In the designer ([https://designer.n.io](https://designer.n.io)), navigate to your `Lab3` service and from the down arrow next to the `Lab3` label at the top, click `stop`